gogolok/cloudfoundry-buildpack-elixir-website/index.md

 ## Anynines

-Currently anynines doesn't support the *cflinuxfs2* stack, so it's not available at the moment.
+Currently anynines doesn't support the *cflinuxfs2* stack, so this buildpack won't work at the moment.

 # Configuration